-For more information, please see my website:
+For more information (including teaching, recent publications, awards, and service), please see my website:

 My interest in teaching began when I was an undergraduate at Amherst College (Amherst, MA) and participated in a student teaching program (TEACH!).
 The experiences gained from working with elementary through high school students strengthened my interest in the profession of teaching.
 Following graduation from Amherst College, I taught at an elementary and middle school located in Bethesda, Maryland for four years.
 My primary responsibility during those four years was a 6th grade homeroom teacher, which entailed teaching core courses, including history, mathematics, and language arts.
 While I was earning my MA and PhD at the University of Maryland, I taught at both the undergraduate and graduate levels.
 At the undergraduate level, I taught an introductory course on cognitive development to pre-service teachers.
 At the graduate level, I taught a master's level course (EDHD 499A: Technology-Based Learning Environments) to cohorts of elementary, middle school, and high school teachers enrolled in the M.Ed. program in Human Development.